Saturday, May 10, 2014

 Let The K-9 Town Ball Games Begin!

 I'll tell you some of the highlights.
 But first.....There was a group of dogs who came to start trouble.
 They didn't bring a ball and they knew they needed at least one.
-Of course they weren't allowed to play, so they sat on the sidelines.
-They ended up being pretty good cheerleaders even though they were routing for the visiting teams.
+They weren't allowed to play, so they sat on the sidelines.
+They ended up being good cheerleaders, even though they were rooting for the visiting teams.

 That didn't matter.
-They had a good time and said they would bring their balls next week.
+They had a good time.
+They'll bring their balls next week.

-One of the teams were short a dog and recruited the shepherd.
+One of the teams were short and recruited the shepherd.
 Look at him go.
-He ended up with the ball but only because it slipped out of Jocko's mouth.
-That purple ball team was no joke.
+He ended up with the ball after it slipped out of Jocko's mouth.
+What a play that was!